 Prior to accepting the consolidation container, the contents of each container are inspected for physical appearance.
-The person conducting the inspection will ascertain the type (aerosols, batteries, paint in cans, single substance waste streams, caulk, etc.), and confirms that the contents meet the criteria of a consolidation container defined under Table 2.
-He will also document that the contents are the same as described on the profile.
+The person conducting the inspection will ascertain the type (e.g., aerosols, batteries, paint in cans, single substance waste streams, caulk, etc.), and confirms that the contents meet the criteria of a consolidation container defined under Table 2.
+The person will also document that the contents are the same as described on the profile.